367 – Amount for dependants and amount transferred by a child 18 or over enrolled in post-secondary studies

 Child under 18 who had a spouse

-You cannot claim an amount for a child under 18 enrolled in post-secondary studies if the child had a spouse on December 31, 2023, and the spouse is claiming an amount for credits transferred from one spouse to the other on line 431 of his or her return.
+You cannot claim an amount for a child under 18 enrolled in post-secondary studies if the child had a spouse on December 31, 2024, and the spouse is claiming an amount for credits transferred from one spouse to the other on line 431 of their return.

 Educational institution located outside Québec